 | DDP | Delivered Duty Paid | Door-to-Door (inc. Duties). | Unloading only. | Ready for unloading at destination. |

-4. Risk Matrix: Errors & Penalties
+Risk Matrix: International Invoice Errors & Penalties

 Understanding the financial impact of invoicing errors is critical for 2026 compliance strategies.